 Students may also be required to discontinue indefinitely from these programs if they fail their internship or if they do not maintain satisfactory academic performance or professional development.
-Re-admission to the program is at the discretion of the School.
-A student has the right to appeal the School's decision to the Student Appeals Committee of the Faculty of Arts.

 Time Limit and Graduation Requirements

 Applying and Approval to Graduate

 Students who wish to have their degree conferred as soon as possible after completing their requirements should apply upon registration in their final term of courses.
 Students who will be finishing in December need to apply by November 30 to have their degree conferred in January.
 Students who will be finishing in April need to apply by January 31 to have their degree conferred in May.
 Students who will be finishing during Spring/Summer session need to apply by July 31 to have their degree conferred in October.
 Students who plan to attend the Convocation ceremony should note the relevant deadlines in the Graduation section.